36 Most Relaxing Songs For Anxiety, Stress And Depression

 All of us have different tastes in music.
 If we want to use music therapy to treat our stress, anxiety and depression, it is crucial that we listen to music that we personally enjoy.

-Here is a list of songs for stress that you can listen for relaxation and better mental health, according to ADAA:
+Here are some of the best music for anxiety and depression, that you can listen for relaxation and better mental health, according to ADAA:

 Here are 10 more songs that can not only help you with your anxiety and depression, but also soothe your nervous system and touch your soul.